Grand Valley State University: Early years

-Grand Valley State College accepted its first class of 225 students in 1963 and held its first graduation of 138 students on June 18, 1967.
+Grand Valley State College accepted its first class of 225 students in 1963, Diane (Hatch) Paton was the first student, and was among the first graduation of 138 students on June 18, 1967.
 The middle-late 1960s saw the addition of the first dormitories and construction of new academic buildings, including the Zumberge Library, named for the university's first president, James Zumberge.

 In 1969, the Grand Valley Lanthorn printed an issue containing several vulgarities and obscenities.
 After complaints from some at Grand Valley State College and the surrounding communities, the Ottawa County, Michigan, sheriff arrested the editor, and the prosecutor closed down the newspaper office.
 The university, then a co-ed college, sued the sheriff and prosecutor for closing the Lanthorn offices.
 Eventually, Michigan's Attorney General settled the case out of court, siding with the college because the Lanthorn's content was considered covered by Freedom of Speech.

 During the 1970s Grand Valley organized its academic units into several colleges: College of Arts and Sciences, Thomas Jefferson College, William James College, Seidman College of Business, and College IV.
 Michigan Governor William Milliken signed the law changing the institution's name to Grand Valley State Colleges in 1973.
 However, the "s" was dropped and the name was reverted to Grand Valley State College in 1983 when the academic programs were reorganized into divisions.